 DNA and RNA manipulations using current molecular tools will be investigated in lecture and lab.
-Offered fall semester only.
-Prerequisites: BIOT 1314, BIOL 2164 and CHEM 1415 with grades of "C" or better.
-CHEM 1415 may be taken concurrently with this course.
 Includes lab component.
+Prerequisites: BIOL 1224, BIOT 1113 and BIOT 1533 with grades of "C" or better.
+Also CHEM 1315, but can be taken concurrently with this course.
+Semester Offered Fall